lxMBIT/cahulpan/getting-started/index.md

 Add `categories: ` and assign a single category name for added organization.
 The theme makes the assumption that posts will only be assigned to one category at a time.
 You can certainly assign multiple categories but unexpected things may happen with the permalink structure.

-I like to group posts by general categories like `articles`, `portfolio`, `whatever`, and using tags to more specific classifications.
+I like to group posts by general categories like `products`, `portfolio`, `whatever`, and using tags to more specific classifications.

 #### Modified Date